JEC World 2019 Exhibitor Preview: Chomarat

 PMI®

-Manufacturing expanded in December, as the PMI® registered 54.1 percent, a decrease of 5.2 percentage points from the November reading of 59.3 percent.
-“This indicates growth in manufacturing for the 28th consecutive month.
-The PMI® recorded a substantial softening in December and retreated to a level not seen since November 2016, when it registered 53.4 percent,” says Fiore.
+Manufacturing expanded in February, as the PMI® registered 54.2 percent, a decrease of 2.4 percentage points from the January reading of 56.6 percent.
+“This indicates growth in manufacturing for the 30th consecutive month.
+The PMI® reversed a January increase in expansion primarily through an expansion softening of a combined 8.9 points in production and employment.
+The index reached its lowest level of expansion since November 2016, when the PMI® measured 53 percent,” says Fiore.
 A reading above 50 percent indicates that the manufacturing economy is generally expanding; below 50 percent indicates that it is generally contracting.

-A PMI® above 43.2 percent, over a period of time, generally indicates an expansion of the overall economy.
-Therefore, the December PMI® indicates growth for the 116th consecutive month in the overall economy and the 28th straight month of growth in the manufacturing sector.
-“The past relationship between the PMI® and the overall economy indicates that the PMI® for December (54.1 percent) corresponds to a 3.4-percent increase in real gross domestic product (GDP) on an annualized basis.”
+A PMI® above 42.9 percent, over a period of time, generally indicates an expansion of the overall economy.
+Therefore, the February PMI® indicates growth for the 118th consecutive month in the overall economy and 30th straight month of growth in the manufacturing sector.
+“The past relationship between the PMI® and the overall economy indicates that the PMI® for February (54.2 percent) corresponds to a 3.3-percent increase in real gross domestic product (GDP) on an annualized basis,” says Fiore.

 THE LAST 12 MONTHS